Historic Sites of Manitoba: Knox Presbyterian Manse / Davidson House (281 Mill Street, Neepawa)

-Built in 1892 this house, which was originally located on First Street next to the Knox Presbyterian Church, served as a manse for the church.
-It was later moved to Mill Street.
-It is listed as historically significant by the Town of Neepawa and the Neepawa Heritage Committee.
+Built in 1892, this two-storey house on Mill Street in Neepawa was originally located on First Street next to the Knox Presbyterian Church.
+It served as a manse for the church but was later moved to this site where it became a residence for James Henry Davidson.
+The building is listed as historically significant by the Town of Neepawa and the Neepawa Heritage Committee.

 See also: